ubz1/MongoDBAtlasAPI/README.md

 ### - `curl` to make the API calls

 ## Notes:
-### - ATLASAPIKEY='OrgPublicKey:OrgPrivateKey' needs to be filled in with Organization Owner access key.
+### - `ATLASAPIKEY='OrgPublicKey:OrgPrivateKey'` needs to be filled in with Organization Owner access key.

+## Disclaimer:
-## Scripts are provided as an example only and are not for production use.
+### Scripts are provided as an example only and are not for production use.
 Use at your own risk.